-The Cotswolds is one of the most beautiful areas of England, known and loved by people across the world.
-It is the largest of 38 Areas of Outstanding Natural Beauty in England and Wales: an area of warmth and clarity with stone walls and buildings, open skies, rolling grasslands, beech woods and captivating villages, which make it an outstanding English landscape – a landscape once experienced, never forgotten.
+The Cotswolds is one of the most beautiful areas of England.
+It is known and loved by people across the world.
+It is the largest of 38 Areas of Outstanding Natural Beauty in England and Wales.
+An area of warmth and clarity with stone walls and buildings, open skies, rolling grasslands, beech woods and captivating villages.
+All of which make it an outstanding English landscape – a landscape once experienced, never forgotten.

 Just over 100 miles of quintessentially English countryside.
 Follow the Cotswolds escarpment with its stunning views and charming villages from the beautiful Cotswold market town of Chipping Campden in the north to the World Heritage City of Bath in the south.